4ppleSA0CE/7-DOF-Arm/README.md

 ## About

-A 6-DOF arm has exactly enough joints to reach a pose.
-Solve the inverse kinematics and you get an answer.
+A 6-DOF arm has six joints, and a pose has six dimensions.
+A solution of the inverse kinematics gives an answer.

-A 7-DOF arm has one joint too many, so it has an infinite family of answers.
-The extra freedom buys you something real: the arm can hold the tool exactly on target *while* moving its elbow out of the way of an obstacle, away from a singularity, or off a joint limit.
-Picking which answer to use is called redundancy resolution, and it is what this project is about.
+A 7-DOF arm has one more joint than the task needs.
+Thus it has an infinite family of answers.
+This extra freedom is useful.
+The arm can hold the tool exactly on the target and move its elbow at the same time.
+The elbow can move away from an obstacle, away from a singularity, or away from a joint limit.

+The choice of which answer to use is called redundancy resolution.
+Redundancy resolution is the subject of this project.

-The maths is written by hand from the Lie-group formulation (Lynch & Park, *Modern Robotics*).
-Nothing comes from KDL, Pinocchio, or MoveIt. **MuJoCo is the physics plant only.** It integrates contact and rigid-body dynamics and serves as an independent oracle to check the maths against, but every model quantity the controller consumes comes out of `libkinematics/` in this repo.
+This repository implements the maths from the Lie-group formulation of Lynch and Park, *Modern Robotics*.
+The code does not use KDL, Pinocchio, or MoveIt.

+**MuJoCo is the physics plant only.** It integrates the contact dynamics and the rigid-body dynamics.
+It is also an independent oracle for checks of the maths.
+But each model quantity that the controller uses comes from `libkinematics/` in this repository.

 ## Summary

-A move happens in four stages:
+A move occurs in four stages:

-1. **Goal.** Dragging the target in the browser sends a new position.
-Only a moved target or obstacle triggers a replan, never the control loop itself.
+1. **Goal.** A drag of the target in the browser sends a new position.
+Only a moved target or a moved obstacle triggers a replan.
+The control loop itself never triggers a replan.
-2. **Solve.** One damped-least-squares IK solve, with the redundancy resolved in the null space.
-Both the candidate posture and the joint-space path to it are collision-checked against MuJoCo's real meshes.
+2. **Solve.** The controller does one IK solve with damped least squares.
+It resolves the redundancy in the null space.
+It checks the candidate posture and the joint-space path to that posture for collisions against the real meshes in MuJoCo.
-3. **Plan.** A synchronised, jerk-limited profile over a single path parameter.
-   Per-joint velocity, acceleration and jerk limits are mapped onto that parameter before motion begins, so no joint can exceed its cap.
+3. **Plan.** The controller builds a synchronised, jerk-limited profile over a single path parameter.
+Before the motion starts, it maps the per-joint limits for velocity, acceleration and jerk onto that parameter.
+Thus no joint can exceed its limit.
-4. **Track.** Computed torque with full feedforward drives the arm along the trajectory to a complete stop, at 50 Hz against a MuJoCo plant.
+4. **Track.** Computed torque with full feedforward drives the arm along the trajectory to a complete stop.
+This stage runs at 50 Hz against a MuJoCo plant.

 ## System diagrams